luljn/AI-Game-Windows/README.md

 # Run the code.

-1) Install Python and Pygame module, if you haven't already.
+1) Install Python if you haven't already.
+2) Install pygame and pygame-textinput modules, if you haven't already.
-2) Execute the main file (main.py) .
+3) Execute the main file (main.py) .

 # The application